onap/archived-portal-sdk/ecomp-sdk/epsdk-fw/README.md

-# ECOMP Portal SDK Framework
+# ONAP Portal SDK Framework

 ## Overview

-This is the Maven project for the ECOMP Portal SDK Framework library, which is distributed as epsdk-fw-N.N.N.jar.
+This is the Maven project for the ONAP Portal SDK Framework library, which is distributed as epsdk-fw-N.N.N.jar.
 This library (once called third-party onboarding) provides features to partner applications that use a J2EE Servlet 3.0 container